 Term leases (also referred to as long-term leases) provide a customer with a specified number of containers for a specified period, typically for 5 or more years, with an associated set of pick-up and drop-off conditions.
 Our term leases generally require our lessees to maintain all units on lease for the duration of the lease.
 Term leases also include lifecycle leases, under which lessees will lease containers until they reach a pre-specified age which is typically near the end of their useful lives rather than for a specified period.
 Once containers under lifecycle leases are returned to us, they are generally sold due to the age of the containers.
 Term leases provide us with enhanced cash flow certainty due to their extended duration but carry lower per diem rates than other lease types.
+As of December 31, 2019, 75.1% of our total on-hire fleet, as measured in TEU, was on term leases.

-As of December 31, 2020, our term leases had an average remaining duration of 3.5 years, assuming no leases are renewed.
+As of December 31, 2019, our term leases had an average remaining duration of 3.1 years, assuming no leases are renewed.
 However, we believe that many of our customers will renew leases for containers that are less than sale age at the expiration of the lease.
 In addition, for leases that are not extended our containers typically remain on-hire at the contractual per diem rate for an average of an additional 11 months beyond the end of the contractual lease term.
-For additional information about the minimum future rentals under the long-term leases for our owned and managed fleet at December 31, 2020, see Note 5 "Leases" in Item 18, "Financial Statements" in this Annual Report on Form 20-F.
+For additional information about the minimum future rentals under the long-term leases for our owned and managed fleet at December 31, 2019, see Note 1 "Nature of Business and Summary of Significant Accounting Policies" in Item 18, "Financial Statements" in this Annual Report on Form 20-F.